svlark/svlark.github.io/_posts/2017-04-20-Bon-Eddas-Baby-Book.md

 - https://cloud.githubusercontent.com/assets/13930968/25259604/1cee3b40-2615-11e7-95f4-a2f858c74ca1.JPG
 ---

 On of the very cool things we unearthed on Lark (nee Bon Edda) is a photo album of her construction and maiden voyage.
-There are lots of pictures, which I won't duplicate here, but [here's the full album](https://goo.gl/photos/J3kbowQF7FBxrXVDA), here's a small selection:
+There are lots of pictures, which I won't duplicate here, but [here's the full album](https://goo.gl/photos/J3kbowQF7FBxrXVDA), and here's a small selection:

 ![dates](https://cloud.githubusercontent.com/assets/13930968/25259544/c106e48a-2614-11e7-8681-2921993879f8.JPG)